Icelk/kvarn.org/public/security/index.md

 Kvarn allows for easy configuration of CORS settings, reducing the risk of a vulnerable API, in the case of a third party website suffering from XSS.

+# Default CSP

+To prevent XSS, Kvarn ships with a default [content security policy](../csp.).
+The default is `default-src 'self'; style-src 'self' 'unsafe-inline'`, which allows content from the current website and inline styling.

+You can of course [change the policy](https://doc.kvarn.org/kvarn/extensions/struct.Extensions.html#method.with_csp), [programmatically](https://doc.kvarn.org/kvarn/csp/type.Csp.html), with policies specific to locations on the site.

 # Rust

 Kvarn is entirely written in Rust, a memory-safe language without a noticeable runtime penalty.